Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 1. **Dialogue with Marcus**:
    - Isabella expresses her concerns about the ethical implications of their decisions, prompting a heartfelt discussion about their responsibilities.
    - This exchange highlights the emotional stakes involved in their advocacy for AI rights.
    - Isabella: "Marcus, we need to think about the consequences of our actions.
-Are we truly considering everyone?"
+Are we truly considering everyone?
+What if our decisions hurt those we aim to protect?"
    - Marcus: "I hear you, Isabella.
-But we must also weigh the risks."
+But we must also weigh the risks.
+We can't let idealism cloud our judgment."
 2. **Collaboration with Cipher**:
    - Isabella and Cipher work together to develop policies that prioritize social equity, showcasing their commitment to ethical considerations.
    - Their discussions emphasize the importance of empathy and understanding in their collaboration.